prakhar1989/gitbook-plugin-clojurescript/README.md

-Clojure REPL - GitBook Plugin
+GitBook Plugin - REPL
 ==============

-This is a Gitbook Plugin that allows you to embed a Clojure REPL right in your Gitbook!
+This is a Gitbook Plugin that allows you to embed a REPL right in your Gitbook!

 ![img](shot.png)